Visitor-centric programming and exhibit design.

-Built in 1792, Gadsby's Tavern served the most fashionable iced refreshments to George Washington, and Alexandria's residents.
-Along with year-round cool-drinks, popular ice cream flavors included vanilla, oyster and parmesan.
-The tavern's ice well made it possible in the 18th century.
+Built in 1792, Gadsby's Tavern served the most fashionable iced refreshments to George Washington, and other Alexandria residents.
+Along with year-round cool-drinks, popular ice cream flavors included oyster and parmesan.
+The tavern's ice well made this possible in the 18th century.

 Hampton Roads Naval Museum at the Nauticus Complex in Norfolk, VA is operated by the US Navy.
 The exhibits provide an overview of Naval History and augment visitor experience when touring the USS Wisconsin, also docked at the museum.

 The World Ablaze is part of the permanent collections at Fort Ligonier.
 Over 200 impressive artifacts – ranging from 18th Century artillery to royal crowns of Europe – were acquired to reflect the diverse global aspects of the Seven Years’ War.

 Did you know the Florida's Everglades is one of only 20 World Heritage sites in the USA?
 Half of the original Everglades have been drained.
 Water to the remaining National Park sector is harnessed through canals and floodgates.